Numerical study of the Serre-Green-Naghdi equations in 2D: Introduction

 Here $h$ is the water depth, $\overline{\mathbf u}=(u_x,u_y)^T$ is the depth averaged velocity, $\mathbf x=(x,y)^T$ are the classical Cartesian coordinates, $g$ is the gravity acceleration, $\nabla\cdot$ is the divergence operator, $\displaystyle \dot h=\frac{\partial h}{\partial t}+\overline{\mathbf u}\cdot \nabla h$ is the material derivative along the depth averaged velocity, two ``dots'' denote the corresponding second material derivative.
 As a consequence, they admit the energy conservation law in the form:

-In this paper we extend the numerical approach \cite{DK} for the 1D SGN equation to two spatial dimensions.
+A class of generalized potential flows which are exact solutions to the 2D SGN equations was introduced in \cite{Gavrilyuk_Teshukov_2001}.
+In particular, this class of flows is well defined if the non-cavitation condition ($h>0$) is fulfilled.
+It is assumed throughout the manuscript.
+To study such 2D solutions numerically, we apply an extension of the numerical approach \cite{DK} for the 1D SGN equation to two spatial dimensions.
 The method is again based on a Fourier spectral method in the spatial variables with the Krylov subspace technique GMRES \cite{GMRES} to invert an elliptic equation for an auxiliary quantity (the appearence of the quantity $\ddot{h}$ in (\ref{eq:SGN-mom}) implies that at least one elliptic equation has to be solved in each time step as will be detailed below).
 The time integration will be done with the standard explicit 4th order Runge-Kutta method.

 This code will be applied to interesting initial data in the context of the SGN equations.
 First we address the transverse stability of the line solitary waves: the explicitly known solitary wave solution for the 1D SGN equations (\ref{sol}) can be seen as a $y$-independent exact solution to the 2D SGN equations, i.e., an infinitely extended travelling wave called \textit{line solitary wave}.
 We study various perturbations of this line solitary wave numerically for a range of velocities relevant in applications.
 In this sense we study what is known as the transverse stability of such infinitely extended structures.
 The numerical results give strong evidence to the following\\ \textbf{Main conjecture I:}\\ \textit{The line solitary wave (\ref{sol}) is transversely stable as a solution to the 2D SGN equations. }